 So now Leggo’s is a brand of Cornish origin, claiming an Italian heritage, owned by an American company, Simplot – and is an example of the power of advertising to re-write history.

-When I first wrote about this on my website, I had an email from a descendent of the original Mr. Leggo.
-This what he wrote:
+When I first wrote about this on my website, I had an email from a descendant of the original Mr Leggo.
+This is what he wrote:

 Thank you very much for writing that essay about HM Leggo & Co.
 I’m a distant relative who grew up in Bendigo in the 70’s when the advertising campaign first hit.
 Suddenly I was a Wog, Dago, Itie’ etc. All a bit hard to explain when you’re living in a country town populated by xenophobic mouth breathers…